yarikoptic/skroll/README.md

 so you could see lines of the script scrolling while those which do not have 'a' in them, and those which end with 'ok' being printed permanently.

+Disclaimer:

+ most likely due to current use of printf inside and scroll ring being just a string, it wouldn't work correctly if output contains escaped sequences such as \n etc